mcmonkey4eva/GTAVRemultiplied/README.md

 - Install http://www.dev-c.com/gtav/scripthookv/ using their resources.
 - Install https://github.com/crosire/scripthookvdotnet/releases using their resources or the copy contained in this source.
 - Build this project from the source available here, using Visual Studio 2015 (or acquire the dll's from a release copy).
-- Copy the resultant dll's (GTAVRemultiplied, YAMLDotNet, FreneticScript) of this project's build into your `GTAV/scripts/` folder.
+- Copy the resultant dll's (GTAVRemultiplied, FreneticDataSyntax, FreneticScript) of this project's build into your `GTAV/scripts/` folder.
 - You are now ready to play!

 ### Notes to GTAV-RMP developers